-5.39 Under sections 42-47 of the Care Act 2014 the Council has a duty to safeguard adults at risk of abuse or neglect.
+5.38 Under sections 42-47 of the Care Act 2014 the Council has a duty to safeguard adults at risk of abuse or neglect.
 This includes financial abuse.
-In these circumstances in accordance with the council's safeguarding procedures the Council may need to share information with the Office of the Public Guardian or the Department of Work and Pensions in relation to any state benefits received
+In these circumstances in accordance with the council's safeguarding procedures the Council may need to share information with the Office of the Public Guardian or the Department of Work and Pensions

-5.40 The Council recognises that Financial abuse will not occur in most circumstances but reserves the right to make these checks in order to protect service users from the risk of potentially significant impact
+5.39 The Council recognises that Financial abuse will not occur in most circumstances but reserves the right to make these checks in order to protect service users from the risk of potentially significant impact